OpenTranslationBible/open-bible/en-GB/18.Job/md/job-36.md

 ## Job 36:22

-> Behold, God is exalted in His power;
+> Behold, God is supreme in His power;
-> who is a teacher like Him?
+> who can instruct like Him?

 ## Job 36:23